-In the course of the project, ZF studied and assessed about 60 different BI tools, with BOARD coming top as their final choice.
-The ZF team were impressed with BOARD's Proof of Concept (PoC) as well as their close cooperation with the BOARD team.
-The BOARD team tackled the challenges put to them and made sure their solutions to the requirements were quick, creative and bespoke.
-The proximity of the BOARD development team meant that they could quickly meet the high demands of ZF and develop new features.
-Within just two short months they managed to develop a Corporate Identity Designer that made it easy to implement the extensive design requirements of the reporting system.
+Over the course of the project, ZF studied and assessed about 60 different Business Intelligence tools, with Board coming out top.
+The ZF team was impressed with Board's Proof of Concept (PoC) as well as their close cooperation with the Board team.
+Board's professional services team tackled the challenges put to them and made sure their solutions to each requirement were timely, creative, and bespoke.
+The proximity of the Board development team meant that they could quickly meet ZF's high demands and develop new features.
+Within just two months, the team had developed a Corporate Identity Designer that made it easy to implement the extensive design requirements of the project.

 The ZF project has resulted in a complete application with intuitive navigation that adapts automatically to the rights and roles of the user.
-The user can only see navigational elements for the functions and data they have access to.
+Users can only see navigational elements for the functions and data they have access to.

-A connector easily and reliably loads all the reporting data into the BOARD database from SAP Business Warehouse.
-The BOARD planning applications (Operational Planning & Strategic Planning) load data back from BOARD into SAP BW.
-ZF decided to write data from BOARD back into SAP to create a single, all-in-one data point (SpOT).
+A connector easily and reliably loads all the reporting data into the Board database from SAP Business Warehouse.
+The Board planning applications (Operational Planning & Strategic Planning) load data back from Board into SAP BW, and ZF decided to write data from Board back into SAP to create a single point of truth (SPOT).

-There are currently 7 different applications for analyzing and viewing data:
+There are currently seven different applications for analyzing and viewing data: